 Cordless curling irons are typically powered with either butane or rechargeable batteries.
 Each option comes with its advantages and disadvantages so make sure you consider your lifestyle patterns when making the choice.

-Benefits of a Cordless Curling Iron
+Benefits of a Cordless Curling Irons

 What’s more, even though most curling irons feature a rotating cord, you will find that often this cord still gets twisted while you work.
 Cordless irons are free from this issue.

-Equally, for those who travel a lot, you will need to have dual voltage for your curling iron if it requires mains electricity.
+For those who travel a lot, you will need to have dual voltage capabilities for your curling iron if it requires mains electricity.
 Moreover, you’ll usually need to purchase an extra plug adapter.
 Not only is this an extra cost, but it can be bulky in your suitcase.
 A cordless curling iron doesn’t require either of those things, making it a far better travel companion.
 This is especially true of cordless curling irons that recharge using USB chargers as they are the most adaptable tools to reload.

 Butane vs. Batteries

 Butane curling irons work with a small cartridge of butane.
 The butane gas burns, which heats up the curler.
 When this cartridge runs out, you replace it with a new one.
 These curling irons are usually quite compact, making them great to pack in your suitcase.

 It is also important to consider the way in which you travel.
 For some people who only carry hand luggage, a mini cordless curler seems like a great option.
 However, many butane curlers cannot be carried in hand luggage, with the same going for the spare cartridges.
-Bear this in mind or you may lose them when you check-in.
+Bear this in mind or you may lose them when you check in at the airport.